lababidi20/elkproject/README.md

 ### Commands used
 To update/modify the YAML playbook file, use the following command in the directory the file is in:
-..* "nano filebeat-playbook.yml"
++ "nano filebeat-playbook.yml"

 To run a playbook file, use the following command inside /etc/ansible:
-..* "ansible playbook filebeat-playbook.yml"
++ "ansible playbook filebeat-playbook.yml"

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._